GrahamDumpleton/wsgiorg/learn.rst

 * `test.wsgi
   <http://hg.moinmo.in/moin/1.8/raw-file/tip/wiki/server/test.wsgi>`_
-  a WSGI test app showing whether your WSGI environment is working (and also outputs some interesting informations like Python version, sys.path, WSGI environment, etc.).
+  a WSGI test app showing whether your WSGI environment is working (and also outputs some interesting information like Python version, sys.path, WSGI environment, etc.).
 It can be directly used for mod_wsgi and easily for all other WSGI servers.
 When started directly from command line, it tries to use wsgiref's simple server